scozdev/json-formatter-extension/README.md

-# JSON Formatter Chrome Extension
+# JSON Formatter Browser Extension

-A Chrome extension that automatically formats JSON data on web pages, making it easier to read and navigate through JSON structures.
+A browser extension that automatically formats JSON data on web pages, making it easier to read and navigate through JSON structures.
+Works on both Chrome and Firefox.

+## Installation

+### Chrome
+1. Open Chrome and go to `chrome://extensions/`
+2. Enable "Developer mode"
+3. Click "Load unpacked"
+4. Select the extension folder

+### Firefox
+1. Open Firefox and go to `about:debugging`
+2. Click "This Firefox"
+3. Click "Load Temporary Add-on"
+4. Select the manifest.json file in the extension folder

 ## Features